 Once per course: use ALL your guests’ plate abilities

-Many guests have a plate icon in their bottom left corner, and an ability that lets them help themselves or mess with their neighbors.
-Once per course you may fol-low the instructions of all of your guests’ plate abilities on the same turn.
+If a guest has the Plate icon in their bottom left corner, they have a Plate Ability.
+Once per course you may follow the instructions of ANY OR ALL of your guests’ Plate Abilities on the same turn.

-Example: Sophie chooses to ‘Use Plate Abilities’ on her turn.
-First she uses Dora Maar’s ability to send Paul Klee a dessert from the kitchen.
-Then she uses Paul Klee’s ability and sends him 2 tokens from the platter.
-She can’t choose to ‘Use Plate Abilities’ again until the platter is empty and the next course begins.
+Example: Sophie chooses to ‘Use Plate Abilities’ for her turn.
+First she uses Dora Maar’s ability to send Kay Sage a Dessert from the Kitchen.
+Then Sophie uses Kay Sage’s ability and sends Sage 2 tokens from the Platter.
+Sophie can’t choose to ‘Use Plate Abilities’ again until the Platter is empty and the next course begins.

-Guests with the Door icon in their bottom corner have abilities that happen when they are sent home, after Stashing their tokens
+Guests with the Door icon in their bottom corner have abilities that happen when they are sent home, after stashing their matched tokens.

-Guests with no icon in their bottom corner have abilities that happen at special times.
+Guests with no icon in their bottom corner have Special Abilities that happen at specific times, as explained on the card.
 Be sure to read all of your guests’ abilities!

 All abilities are optional.
 You never have to use an ability if you don’t want to.

-When a player takes the last token from the Platter, the course is over!
-Do each of the following things in order to prepare for the next Course.
+When a player takes the last token from the Platter, the course is over at the end of their turn!

 Check the Menu (below) and put the tokens for the next course onto the Platter from the kitchen: